Control on Hilbert Spaces and Application to Some Mean Field Type Control Problems

 Our approach is to implement the interesting idea of ``lifting,'' first introduced by P.-L.~Lions \cite{PL2} for the purpose of studying derivatives on the space of measures.
 This lifting turns out to be quite powerful in obtaining the Bellman equation and the master equation of mean field games.
-Conversely, the classical approach is to use the Wasserstein metric space of probability measures, since in mean field games and mean field type control problems, the key aspect is that the payoff functional involves probability of states.
+Conversely, the classical approach is to use the Wasserstein metric space of probability measures, since in mean field games and mean field type control problems, the key aspect is that the payoff functional involves the probability of states.
 However, a dynamical system whose state space is not a vector space leads to challenging difficulties.

 Using the Hilbert space of square integrable random variables simplifies considerably the mathematical technicalities and makes the problem more transparent.
 The difficulty is to keep track of the original problem.
 Is the new control problem in a Hilbert space of square-integrable random variables equivalent to the original one?
 For instance, one has to check whether the dependence of the value function with respect to the random variable is only through its probability measure.
 This, of course, is not needed, when one solves the problem directly on the Wasserstein space.